adriantyl/Capstone-Project-/README.md

 ## Problem Statement

 Music have been revolving around life in many different events.
-An event company hopes to come out with albums that matches their theme of event and keeping the similarities of each song tightly.
-Especially, during this period of time, when live performance is not allowed due to pandemic and using music playlist will be the most optimal choice.
+An event company hopes to come out with an albums that matches their theme of event due to the rise for varieties of events and keeping the similarities of each song tightly.
+As they hope to reduce the workloads of music coordinator, especially during this period of time, when live performance is not allowed due to pandemic and using music playlist will be the most optimal choice.

 The goal of this project is to come out with a recommender that will recommend song with similar attributes from Spotify and also find out which model will be best to predict the popularity of a song.